babelfu/babelfu/README.md

 for your translations.
 You can use the same git workflow transparently because Babelfu changes will appear as a regular commit in your pull requests.

-Babelfu fetch the translations from your repository and allows you to edit them; the the same UI detects changes between the HEAD and BASE branches of your pull requests and display the differences accordingly.
+Babelfu fetch the translations from your repository and allows you to edit them;
+the same UI detects changes between the HEAD and BASE branches of your pull requests and display the differences accordingly.